userfrosting/learn/10.users/01.user-accounts/docs.md

 ### View a list of users

-The user listing page is available at `/users` (`UserController::pageList`).
-The actual table of users is implemented through a combination of the page itself, which generates the "skeleton" of the table, and AJAX calls to the `/api/users` route, which fetches the actual data as a JSON object (`UserController::getList`).
+The user listing page is available at `/users` (`UserFrosting\Sprinkle\Admin\Controller\User\UserPageAction`).
+The actual table of users is implemented through a combination of the page itself, which generates the "skeleton" of the table, and AJAX calls to the `/api/users` route, which fetches the actual data as a JSON object (`UserFrosting\Sprinkle\Admin\Controller\User\UserPageAction::sprunje`).
 This allows the page to efficiently retrieve paginated, filtered, sorted results without needing to reload the page.

 See [Data Sprunjing](/database/data-sprunjing) for more details on how this works.